 - The cost of producing the portion of cable x meters from one end cable is also a rate for the same reason.
 In economics this is called the marginal cost; the students did not need to know this term.

 - The profit is an amount that is a function of x, the length of the cable.

-Part (a): Students were required to find the profit on the sale of a 25 meter cable.
+Part (a): Students were required to find the profit from the sale of a 25-meter cable.
 This is an amount.
 As always, when asked for an amount, integrate a rate.
 In this case integrate the difference between the rate at which the cable sells and the cost of producing it.

 Part (b): Students were asked to explain the meaning of in the context of the problem.
 Since the answer is probably not immediately obvious, here is the reasoning involved.